nebula-os/npk/README.md

-# Nebula Package Keeper 📦
+# Nebula Package Keeper
-The package manager for Nebula OS and beyond
+The package manager for Nebula OS 📦

 ### Goals
 * Optimized for multi-core systems